Return to Beginning of Chapter

 .
 Disclosing No Reasonable Cause of Action

 Civil proceedings in the court have what is called a "non-suit" motion, designed especially for situations where it is alleged that that the matter "discloses no reasonable cause of action".
-Such motions generally operate by presuming all the factual allegations to be true, and then examining any remaining legal issues for merit.
+Such motions generally operate by presuming all the factual allegations to be true from the pleadings, and then examining any remaining legal issues for merit.
 Obviously, if all of one's alleged facts are proven true - and still no case remains - then the case overall has no merit.

 This ground of summary dismissal might also be available there is a defect in the jurisdiction of the Board to properly deal with the matter before it [such defects may occur in relation to any of several jurisdictional aspects of the case: see s.3 "Board Jurisdiction", above] - although a 'stay' (suspension) of proceedings is the traditional legal response to absence of jurisdiction.